Gary Schuster

 Gary Benjamin Schuster (born August 6, 1946) was the interim president of the Georgia Institute of Technology, a position he held from July 1, 2008, when former president G. Wayne Clough stepped down, until April 1, 2009, when George P. "Bud" Peterson was named Georgia Tech's permanent president.
 He still holds the office Vasser Woolley Chair of Chemistry and Biochemistry.

 Early life and education

 Schuster earned a B.S. in Chemistry at Clarkson College of Technology in 1968, and a Ph.D. in Chemistry at University of Rochester in 1971.

 Academic life

 University of Illinois

 Schuster was a faculty member at the University of Illinois at Urbana-Champaign for 20 years.
-He also served as Head of the Department of Chemistry in the UIUC College of Engineering from 1989 to 1994.
+He also served as Head of the Department of Chemistry in the UIUC College of Liberal Arts and Sciences from 1989 to 1994.

 Georgia Tech

 Schuster became Dean of the Georgia Institute of Technology College of Sciences and professor of chemistry and biochemistry in 1994.